 Any business or firm making transactions that involve the Ministry of Corporate Affairs can apply for a Digital Signature Certificate (DSC).
 It is mandatory for businessmen to use MCA Digital Signature Certificate while filing returns if their business value exceeds revenues above INR 60 lakhs.
 Under the provisions of IT Act, 2000, Digital Signatures are considered as legally acceptable instruments.

 There are several types of Digital Signature Certificates designed to tailor the specific needs of customers.
-However, Digital Signature Certificates of Class 2 and Class 3 are required for eFiling on the Ministry of Corporate Affairs portal.
+However, Digital Signature Certificates of Class 3 are required for eFiling on the Ministry of Corporate Affairs portal.

 Digital Certificates ensure the authentication of your identity digitally.
 It maintains a high level of security in online transactions and makes sure the private information remains confidential.
 The feature of time-stamping facilitates the date and time of the signature; therefore, a document can be tracked reducing the risk of any fraud.
 Also, the high-security feature assures no document gets modified without the authority of the signer.